You're ready to fly off to your destination when the flight schedule board at the airport breaks the news to you:

 Unfortunately for you, this sort of delay is considered to be the responsibility of a third party, not the airline.
 As a result, you won't be compensated for arriving late.

-JFK airport in New York will occasionally become the private passage for turtles which are headed to lay their eggs in Jamaica bay.
+Air travel can be slowed down by these slowpokes crossing the runway.
+JFK in New York has seen this happen, as has Orlando.
+These US airports will occasionally become the private passage for turtles which are headed to lay their eggs in Jamaica bay.
 In 2016, for example, the Port Authority of New York reported that over 500 turtles have been carried off the JFK runways and returned to their natural habitat.

 While it isn’t clear what attracts the turtles to the airport runways, some scientists believe that it has to do with the sand surrounding the airport, which is at a natural elevation above the tide, and therefore a safe place to lay eggs.